BaltoAvanto/rsschool-cv/cv.md

 ## About me

 - I am 29, I have graduated from metrology and standardization.
 I worked for a year at a construction site and I didn’t like it.
 During my studies, I worked part-time at a ski resort in the IT department and I liked it.
 Then I met a person who recommended web development to me.
 And here I am.
-My current goal is to gain knowledge in frontend development and find a job
+My current goal is to gain knowledge in frontend development and find a job.

 ## Skills